-At Parkland Kennels, we have a large professional team of trainers responsible for dog training classes & dog obedience training in Edmonton.
-Parkland Kennels and our students proudly and successfully compete at all levels in the Canadian Kennel Club, United Kennel Club, and North American Hunt to Retrieve Association.
+At Parkland Kennels, we have a large professional team of trainers responsible for dog training classes and dog obedience training in Edmonton.
+Our team and our students proudly and successfully compete at all levels in the Canadian Kennel Club, United Kennel Club, and North American Hunt to Retrieve Association.

 Before we built our boarding facilities, we bred purebred registered Labrador Retrievers and trained and trialed our own dogs in CKC obedience and hunt tests for a number of years – and we still do!

 Whether you own a highly pedigreed purebred dog or a lovable multi-breed, all dogs are treated to the same high-quality training.

 At Parkland Kennels, we stand behind our training programs 100% – take it from our clients.

 Come visit us and take a look around our modern 3200 sq. ft. indoor training facility.

 Group dog obedience training classes in Edmonton are offered year round (weekends, weekdays, and evenings).
 Dogs are trained indoors (3200 sq. ft. modern, heated, training arena) and outdoors, weather permitting.

 Each Level of Obedience Is 6 Weeks Long